-Manpower / Time Tools One person / 1 hour if all options are installed plus the time it takes to load the software, excludes travel time Refer to: 8-2-5 "Tools needed for servicing LOGIQ E9" on page 8-5.
+Manpower / Time Tools One person / 1 hour if all options are installed plus the time it takes to load the software, excludes travel time Refer to: 8-2-5 "Tools needed for servicing the LOGIQ E9" on page 8-5.

-8-9-3.....BEP replacement - R4.x and later (cont'd)
+8-9-3 BEP replacement - R4.x and later (cont'd)

-Table 8-58 Preparations and Preparation Links Preparations - you must perform the following steps WARNING DO NOT TOUCH ANY BOARDS WITH INTEGRATED CIRCUITS PRIOR TO TAKING THE NECESSARY ESD PRECAUTIONS.
-1. ALWAYS CONNECT YOURSELF, VIA AN ARM-WRIST STRAP, TO THE ADVISED ESD CONNECTION POINT LOCATED ON THE REAR OF THE SCANNER (NEAR THE POWER CONNECTOR).
-2. FOLLOW GENERAL GUIDELINES FOR HANDLING OF ELECTROSTATIC SENSITIVE EQUIPMENT.
-Energy Control and Power Lockout for LOGIQ E9 When servicing parts of the system where there is exposure to voltage greater than 30 Volts: 1.
-Turn OFF and unplug the system.
-TAG 2.
-Maintain control of the system power plug.
-3. Wait for at least 20 seconds for capacitors to discharge as there are no test points to verify isolation.
-The Amber light on the Op Panel On/Off button will turn OFF.
-4. DISCONNECT THE BATTERY FROM THE CHARGEBOARD AT PCN1 WHEN WORKING IN THE BEP. this should be done whenever the bep is open and the chargeboard is exposed and changing parts.
+WARNING DO NOT TOUCH ANY BOARDS WITH INTEGRATED CIRCUITS PRIOR TO TAKING THE NECESSARY ESD PRECAUTIONS.

+- 1. ALWAYS CONNECT YOURSELF, VIA AN ARM-WRIST STRAP, TO THE ADVISED ESD CONNECTION POINT LOCATED ON THE REAR OF THE SCANNER (NEAR THE POWER CONNECTOR). - 2.
+FOLLOW GENERAL GUIDELINES FOR HANDLING OF ELECTROSTATIC SENSITIVE EQUIPMENT.

+- 2. Maintain control of the system power plug. - 3.
+Wait for at least 20 seconds for capacitors to discharge as there are no test points to verify isolation.
+The Amber light on the Op Panel On/Off button will turn OFF. - 4.
+DISCONNECT THE BATTERY FROM THE CHARGEBOARD AT PCN1 WHEN WORKING IN THE BEP. this should be done whenever the bep is open and the chargeboard is exposed and changing parts.

 Beware that the Main Power Supply, ChargeBoard and BEP may be energized even if the power is turned OFF if the cord is still plugged into the AC Outlet.

-Record the system's TCPIP settings and installed Option strings.
+- 1. Record the system's TCPIP settings and installed Option strings. - 2.
 Back up the Patient Archive images, Report Archive, User-Defined Configuration (Customer Presets), and Service settings.
-You will perform a Restore after the install.
-Raise the Top Console to the highest position.
-Disconnect the mains power cable from the wall outlet and all Probes, and External I/O Cabling.
-Remove the left Side Cover only, unless the Top Cover is removed to increase access to BEP top cables; then remove the right Side Cover.
-Remove the printer.
-8. Release the t 9.
-Gently slide t wo clips holding the printer bracket to the top of the BEP. he printer bracket back towards the center of the system to remove the printer bracket.
-Preparation Li nks (if you need more information): 4-2-4 "Power s 8-4-6 "Loading snut down" on page 4-7 • 8-5-2 "Side Co 8-5-2 "Side Covers replacement" on page 8-27 8-5-3 "Top Cover replacement" on page 8-31 • 8-11-7 "Printer 8-11-7 "Printer Bracket replacement" on page 8-205
+You will perform a Restore after the install. - 3.
+Raise the Top Console to the highest position. - 4.
+Power down the system. - 5.
+Disconnect the mains power cable from the wall outlet and all Probes, and External I/O Cabling. - 6.
+Remove the left Side Cover only, unless the Top Cover is removed to increase access to BEP top cables; then remove the right Side Cover. - 7.
+Remove the printer or the Shear Wave Capacitor Pack if Shear Wave option is installed. - 8.
+Remove the BEP PB (PowerBoard) to remove the Wireless Card, if present. - 8.
+Release the two clips holding the Printer Tray to the top of the BEP. - 9.
+Gently slide the Printer Tray back towards the center of the system to remove the Printer Tray.

+- 4-2-3 "Power shut down" on page 4-7. - 8-4-6 "Loading the Software" on page 8-9. - 8-5-2 "Side Covers replacement" on page 8-30. - 8-5-4 "Top Cover replacement" on page 8-38. - 8-11-6 "Digital Graphic Printer replacement" on page 8-279. - 8-11-7 "Printer Tray replacement" on page 8-281. - 8-11-9 "Shear Wave Capacitor Pack replacement" on page 8-292, if present.